uber/react-vis/markdown/hint.md

 ## Hint

-`Hint` is a simple component that shows tooltips inside the chart.
-Hint places itself to the place which is set by your data.
-In case if custom representation of is needed, the component is also able to wrap custom JSX.
+`Hint` is a simple component that shows tooltips inside the chart. `Hint` places itself to the place which is set by your data.
+In case a custom representation is needed, the component is also able to wrap custom JSX.
 Here is a short example:

 ```jsx
 <Hint value={myValue}>